adisak01234/tdg-mle-movie-recommendation/README.md

 ---

-## How does it work
+## Overview
-This is a containerized application to serve movie recommendation for each user.
-It is roughly divided into 2 components: traning and serving.
+This is a containerized application designed to provide movie recommendations for each user.
+It consists of two main components: **training** and **serving**.
 ### Training
-SVD algorithm of the library `surprise` is used to build the model from the dataset provided.
-The trained model can predict ratings of movies given `user_id`.
-The trained model is then saved to `model/model.joblib` to be used in the serving.
-The code is in `model_training/train_model.py`.
+We use the Singular Value Decomposition (SVD) algorithm from the `surprise` library to build the model.
+After training, the model, which predicts movie ratings based on `user_id`, is saved as `model/model.joblib`.
+The training code is located in `model_training/train_model.py`.

-The performance of the model was tested by splitting the interactions into 80:20 and then calculating RMSE of the test set.
-Which resulted in RMSE=0.87.
+The model's accuracy was evaluated by splitting the data 80:20 and achieving a Root Mean Square Error (RMSE) of 0.87.

-For the real-world scenarios, the training be run regularly to update the information of the rating.
+For the real-world scenarios, the training should be run regularly with new data to update the information of the rating.

 ### Serving
-For the serving component, a Flask app will run inside a docker container to serve the request via HTTP and return results as JSON.
-The serving component uses the model trained from the previous step.
-It also interacts with local sqlite database to get the movie metadata and list of movies users have seen.
+The serving component runs a Flask app within a Docker container to handle requests.
+It uses the trained model to generate recommendations and interacts with a local SQLite database to fetch movie metadata and user rating history.

-## Input & Output examples
+## Input & Output Examples
 - example 1:
    ```
    GET http://localhost:80/recommendations?user_id=18